-This datapoint is a measure of the percentage of long-term stay patients who needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
+This metric is a measure of the percent of long-term stay residents who required additional assistance with activities of daily living over time.
+ADL's include activities such as dressing and eating.

 Ability to Keep Residents Mobile

 In Heritage House at Paris Rehab & Nursing, 13.47% Percentage of Residents

-This is the percentage of residents who maintained mobility over time.
-Optimizing mobility is usually a great sign for residents' health.
+This is the percent of residents that were able to retain mobility over time.
+Retaining mobility can be a great sign for residents' health.